mdozmorov/gwas2bed/README.md

 - `gwasCatalog` folder.
 Scripts to extract the coordinates of disease-specific SNP sets into separate files.
 Description of genomics datasets and databases related to complex diseases.

+- `tumorportal` folder.
+Description of genomics datasets and databases related to cancers.

 Large data collections are in the `data` subfolders of the **`autoimmune`**, `gwasCatalog`, and `tumorportal` folders.
 Each subfolder has its own README file with the dataset-specific explanations.

 # Disease-disease similarities